-In this regard, we point out that, in compliance with the provisions set forth in criterion 5.C.2 of the Self-Regulatory Code, on 12 March 2015, the Board of Directors has assessed again the possible adoption of a succession plan for Executive Directors.
+In this regard, we point out that, in compliance with the provisions set forth in the application criterion 5.C.2. of the Self-Regulatory Code, on 10 March 2016, the Board of Directors has assessed again the possible adoption of a succession plan for Executive Directors.
 As a result of this assessment and considering the specific organization of human resources implemented by the Company and the peculiarity of the reference market, the Board of Directors decided not to adopt a succession plan and, therefore, confirmed the orientation already expressed with the resolution adopted on 20 December 2012.
-It should be noted, however, that, also considering the Company's shareholding structure, the Board of Directors may act promptly to take the necessary decisions thereon.